You are here

 If r < 1, it implies decreasing returns to scale.

-Due to it’s simplicity and good approximation of real world situation, this production function is widely used in linear programming and input-output models.
+Due to its simplicity and good approximation of real-world situations, this production function is widely used in linear programming and input-output models.

 Cobb-Douglas Production Function

-This very famous Cobb-Douglas production function is a long-run production function, and is the result of combined efforts of professor of economics cum U.S. senator Paul Douglas and mathematician Charles Cobb.
-Douglas observed U.S. data and found that the shares of national income to labor and capital remained almost constant over the long time-period.
-Put another way, despite continuous growth in national income, proportionate share of labor and capital to national income almost grew at the constant rate.
-The very fact is depicted in the special case of Cobb-Douglas production function.
+This very famous Cobb-Douglas production function is a long-run production function and is the result of the combined efforts of professor of economics cum U.S. senator Paul Douglas and mathematician Charles Cobb.
+Douglas observed U.S. data and found that the shares of national income to labor and capital remained almost constant over the long period.
+Put another way, despite continuous growth in national income, a proportionate share of labor and capital to national income almost grew at a constant rate.
+The very fact is depicted in the special case of the Cobb-Douglas production function.

 Mathematically, the general Cobb-Douglas production function is written as: